sustainable-processes/pHbot/README.md

 ## Assembly of the pH Robot

-Please find a bill of materials and assembly guide enclosed with the paper's ESI.
+Please find enclosed a bill of materials and assembly guide with the paper's SI.
 Several components need to be 3d-printed and their designs can be found under the `CAD_DesignFiles` directory.
-Please download these files and follow the detailed instructions from the assembly guide.
+Please follow the `pHBotAssemblyGuide.pdf` to build the robot yourself.

 ## Operation of the pH Robot